NicholasSynovic/ShortStack/README.md

 - I built my own templating tool to handle different components of the application (written entirely in JS)

 8. Data is hosted using Firebase
-9. Implemented the markedJS and DOMPurify APIs for custom text processing
+9. Implemented the markedJS API for custom text processing
 10. Implemented the Dicebear Avatars API for random custom avatars
 11. No SQL code was used